 - Protect retirement savings by reducing the minimum amount that must be withdrawn from a Registered Retirement Income Fund (RRIF) by 25 per cent for one year.

-- Increase the Guaranteed Income Supplement by 5 per cent for one year, providing up to $652 more to low-income seniors, tax-free.
+- Increase the Guaranteed Income Supplement by five per cent for one year, providing up to $652 more to low-income seniors, tax-free.

 Source: Mark Carney’s Liberals to deliver urgent support to protect Canadian retirees in this global crisis.